richardtshop/support-zoom-dev2020/Week_6/5-Lego_Tests/README.md

 #### Methods

 `initialize`: sets the values of the instance variables to the passed arguments. name is required and other values default to `nil`.

-`to_s`: Outputs a string that describes the Lego Figure, using the figure's name and interpolating strings from the three `words` methods
+`to_s`: Outputs a string that describes the Lego Figure, using the figure's name and interpolating strings from the three `words` methods.

 `hat_words`: returns a string based on what variables are set to values or nil.

 `left_item_words`: returns a string based on what variables are set to values or nil.

 `right_item_words`: returns a string based on what variables are set to values or nil.

-`is_stylish`: returns true if the hat colour is red or blue `swap_hands`: swaps the items in the left and right hands `wear_hat`: sets hat item instance variable to passed argument value `place_in_left_hand`: sets left hand instance variable to passed argument value `place_in_right_hand`: sets right hand instance variable to passed argument value `is_strong`: returns true if either left or right item is heavy, from `item.is_heavy(10)`
+`is_stylish`: returns true if the hat colour is red or blue.

+`swap_hands`: swaps the items in the left and right hands.

+`wear_hat`: sets hat item instance variable to passed argument value.

+`place_in_left_hand`: sets left hand instance variable to passed argument value.

+`place_in_right_hand`: sets right hand instance variable to passed argument value.

+`is_strong`: returns true if either left or right item is heavy, from `item.is_heavy(10)`

 ## Expected Behaviour

-`initialize`: Initializes instance variables using passed values or defaults `to_s`: Outputs the interpolated string
+`initialize`: Initializes instance variables using passed values or defaults.

+`to_s`: Outputs the interpolated string

-`hat_words` expects a threshold value as an argument and this should be numerical and will return a string `left_item_words` and `left_item_words` will return a string.
+`hat_words` expects a threshold value as an argument and this should be numerical and will return a string.

+`left_item_words` and `left_item_words` will return a string.
-`is_stylish` returns a boolean depeneding on the colour of the hat (if any) `swap_hands` expects the items in the left and right hands to be swapped `wear_hat` expects a LegoHat object to be passed `place_in_left_hand`/`place_in_right_hand` expects a LegoItem object to be passed `is_strong` returns a boolean which depends on the weight of the items in left/right handes
+`is_stylish` returns a boolean depeneding on the colour of the hat (if any).

+`swap_hands` expects the items in the left and right hands to be swapped `wear_hat` expects a LegoHat object to be passed.

+`place_in_left_hand`/`place_in_right_hand` expects a LegoItem object to be passed.

+`is_strong` returns a boolean which depends on the weight of the items in left/right handes.

 ## Limits

-`initialize` for LegoHat has three required parameters, colour is expected to be a string for the `is_stylish?` method to work in `LegoMinifigure`
+`initialize` for LegoHat has three required parameters, colour is expected to be a string for the `is_stylish?` method to work in `LegoMinifigure`.

 `initialize` for LegoItem has two required parameters.
-Weight is expected to be a string for `is_heavy` `initialize` for LegoMinifigure can take between 1 and 4 arguments, as hat, left_item and right_item have default values.
+Weight is expected to be a string for `is_heavy`.

+`initialize` for LegoMinifigure can take between 1 and 4 arguments, as hat, left_item and right_item have default values.

-`wear_hat` needs LegoHat object to be passed `place_in_left_hand`/`place_in_right_hand` needs a LegoItem object to be passed
+`wear_hat` needs LegoHat object to be passed.

+`place_in_left_hand`/`place_in_right_hand` needs a LegoItem object to be passed.

-`is_heavy` accepts only one argument
+`is_heavy` accepts only one argument.

 ## Exceptional/error cases